ckan/ckan/doc/api.rst

 +-------------------------------+--------+------------------+-------------------+
 | License List                  | GET    |                  | License-List      |
 +-------------------------------+--------+------------------+-------------------+

-* The location of new entity resources will be indicated in the 'Location' header containing the resource location of the new entity.

 * PUT operations may instead use the HTTP POST method.